rendercv/rendercv-pipeline/README.md

 - *Partners:* Engineering Computer Engineering, Exprivia SpA, ST Microelectronics, San Raffaele Hospital,  AVIO, Alenia, Tozzi Renewable Energy, CNR, University of Salento, University of Bari, Politecnico di Bari, DHITECH
 - *Description:* National project aimed at strengthening research cooperation networks between academia and industry to enhance competitiveness and economic growth, while promoting the adoption of advanced technologies and services.
 - *Role:* Work package leader.
 Led the work unit on 'Innovative Models and Components for Social Networking' (OR6), focusing on developing interaction frameworks for collaborative environments.Specifically designed computer-mediated communication frameworks and selected appropriate communication tools for the VINCENTE virtual environment.
 The University of Bari unit was coordinated by Prof. Donato Malerba.

+## PRONEM - Natural Language Processing for Global Software Development

+- Mar 2012 – Mar 2014
+- *Funded by:* Brazilian Ministry of Education (PRONEM/FAPERGS/CNPQ 03/2011)
+- *Unit funding: R$ 249,600.00*
+- *Partners:* Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS, project coordinator), Federal University of Rio Grande do Sul (UFRGS), University of Bari
+- *Description:* International project that aimed at investigating machine translation's impact on Brazil's global software development capabilities, addressing the critical challenge that only 10% of professional developers were proficient in English.
+Project coordination was led by Prof. Renata Vieira and Prof. Rafael Prikladnicki (PUCRS).
+- *Role:* Scientific coordinator for the University of Bari unit.
+Designed and implemented an open-source real-time translation system for synchronous communication in distributed software requirements meetings.
+Developed comprehensive experimental methodology to evaluate machine translation effectiveness compared to native language usage during requirements elicitation and negotiation meetings.

 ## INTERSOCIAL - Unleashing the Power of Social Networking for Enhancing Regional Systems